awsdocs/amazon-kendra-developer-guide/doc_source/gs-cli.md

     --index-id index ID
    ```

-1. Kendra will index your data source\.
+1. Amazon Kendra will index your data source\.
 The amount of time that it takes depends on the number of documents\.
 You can check the status of the sync job using the following command\.
 When the status is `ACTIVE`, go on to the next step\.

    ```
    aws kendra describe-data-source \